ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/missing_values_and_masks.rst

 Find its documentation to see what the difference is.
 How different is the result?

-Cheat: the ``integrate()`` function can accept an additional argument of a field of 1s and 0s, and will only compute the mean value where this field has 1s.
+Cheat: the :func:`integrate` function can accept an additional argument of a field of 1s and 0s, and will only compute the mean value where this field has 1s.
 Using this functionality, you can avoid using the bitmap functions altogether, at least in this particular computation!
-See `Fieldset Functions <https://confluence.ecmwf.int/display/METV/Fieldset+Functions>`_.
+See :ref:`Fieldset Functions <macro_fieldset_fn>`.

 The Land-sea mask
 =================